MicrosoftDocs/win32/desktop-src/direct3d9/triangle-lists.md

 ---
-Description: 'A triangle list is a list of isolated triangles.
+Description: A triangle list is a list of isolated triangles.
 They might or might not be near each other.
-A triangle list must have at least three vertices and the total number of vertices must be divisible by three.' ms.assetid: 'e5c3470f-361c-458a-a42a-3549c51d8794'
+A triangle list must have at least three vertices and the total number of vertices must be divisible by three. ms.assetid: e5c3470f-361c-458a-a42a-3549c51d8794
 title: Triangle Lists
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Triangle Lists